 8. PurposeCards ($3.6K/year)

-Jared Gold (from Washington D.C., Washington, D.C., USA) started PurposeCards almost 4 years ago.
+Jared Gold (from Washington D.C., Washington, D.C., USA) started PurposeCards about 4 years ago.

 Hey there, I’m Jared Gold, and I’m a founder of PurposeCards: daily micro-journaling cards that help you make every day successful.
 Simply fill out the sun side in the morning, the moon side in the evening, and then store your card in the box behind the “Completed” tab for easy reference later on.
 They’re the size of a credit card so they’re easy to take anywhere and intentionally minimalist so they’re easy to commit to.